loicbachelot/owh-proj-bioacoustics/README.md

-#OHW Bioacoustics Project
+# OHW Bioacoustics Project
 Acoustic data contains information about organisms in the scattering layers.
-For example, fiel vertical migration behavior is visible.
+For example, diel vertical migration behavior is visible.
 The project aims to build tools for classifying and interpreting this data.

 ## Outcomes